Ex-Light & Wonder Exec Says Company Asked Him to Alter Financial Reports

 The court document indicates Damchinsky approached Amormino on July 9 about potentially changing the budget file to perhaps bolster the appearance of Light & Wonder’s financials.
 The plaintiff didn’t oblige, warning Damchinsky that such action could run afoul of the Sarbanes-Oxley Act.

-Attorneys for the plaintiff claimed an internal investigation ignored their client’s concerns.
-Amormino filed a complaint with the Occupational Safety and Health Administration (OSHA) on Aug.
-12 and he was dismissed from the gaming company four days later.
+Attorneys for the plaintiff claim an internal investigation ignored their client’s concerns.
+Amormino filed a complaint with the Occupational Safety and Health Administration (OSHA) on August 12, and he was dismissed from the gaming company four days later.

-Amormino’s legal team claimed that firing was retaliatory and if that’s true, it could constitute a violation of Michigan’s Whistleblower Protection Act, which contains protections for employee ousters that could be considered outside the bounds of the law.
+Amormino’s legal team claims that firing was retaliatory, and if that’s true, it could constitute a violation of Michigan’s Whistleblower Protection Act, which contains protections for employee ousters that could be considered outside the bounds of the law.

 Light & Wonder Fighting Back

-Light & Wonder, which is dealing with litigation on other fronts, has filed a motion of dismissal and was recently successful in getting the case moved to the to the federal Michigan Eastern District Court.
-The motion of dismissal was filed on the basis that Amormino’s claims lack legal merit.
+Light & Wonder, which is dealing with litigation on other fronts, has filed a motion for dismissal, and was recently successful in getting the case moved to the federal Michigan Eastern District Court.
+The motion for dismissal was filed on the basis that Amormino’s claims lack legal merit.

-Light & Wonder also asserted that Amormino has no rights to a jury trial because those rights were waived in his employment agreement with the company.
+Light & Wonder also asserts that Amormino has no rights to a jury trial because those rights were waived in his employment agreement with the company.

 Related News Articles